jessepav/lacygoill-wiki-backup/anki/glossary.md

 A set of related pieces of information necessary to create one or several cards.

+## note type

+Set of fields and card types.

 ##
 # p
 ## parent deck